Continue to site >

 Other Investment Companies

-The Fund may invest in options on Other Investment Companies, which are funds registered under the 1940 Act including exchange-traded funds, that invest in similar securities and assets to those in which the Fund may invest..
+The Fund may invest in exchange-listed option contracts on shares of Other Investment Companies or shares of Ether-Linked ETPs, each of which invest in similar assets to those in which the Fund may invest.
 An option is a contract that gives the purchaser of the option, in return for the premium paid, the right to buy shares of an investment company, from the writer of the option (in the case of a call option), or to sell shares of the investment company to the writer of the option (in the case of a put option) at a designated price during the term of the option.
 The premium paid by the buyer of an option will reflect, among other things, the relationship of the exercise price to the market price and the volatility of the shares of the investment company, the remaining term of the option, supply, demand, interest rates and/or currency exchange rates.
-The Other Investment Companies that serve as the reference asset for the option contracts utilized by the Fund will be RICs for tax purposes.
 The Fund may utilize “American” style options or “European” style options.
 American style options are exercisable on any date prior to the expiration date of the option contract.
 In contrast, European style options are exercisable only on the expiration date of the option contract.

-Swaps that reference Other Investment Companies, Ether, Ether Futures Contracts, or Ether-related indexes.
+Swaps that reference ether, Ether Futures Contracts, Ether-Linked ETPs, Other Investment Companies or ether-referenced indexes

 ETHU - Performance